vivainio/TrivialBehinds/README.md

 ## Extra notes

-- The library is not yet in nuget, I will push it after a feedback round.
 - Windows Forms apps have fuzzy font rendering on Windows 10, unless you do a [trick](https://docs.microsoft.com/en-us/dotnet/framework/winforms/high-dpi-support-in-windows-forms) and compile with .NET Framework 4.7.
 Don't even think about publishing a Windows Forms app without this.